Skip to main content

 City Nights

 City Nights was Nick's second solo album, and for most of us it's "Hot Child in the City" that he's best known for ... as a solo artist.
-He's still somewhat infamous as the guy who left Sweeney Todd just as they were taking off ... but for many years now he's been touring with as Sweeney Todd so I guess he ended up having the last laugh anyway.
+He's still somewhat infamous as the guy who left Sweeney Todd just as they were taking off ... but for many years now he's been touring as Sweeney Todd so I guess he ended up having the last laugh anyway.

 Regardless, there's no denying how good "Hot Child in the City" was ... it was huge on both sides of the border, and Nick's balancing of the glam elements mixed with rock and emerging new wave was pretty impressive.
 A big part of this was the songwriting team of James McCulloch and Nick Gilder.
 When Nick left Sweeney Todd, it was with guitarist and songwriter James, and if Nick had a secret sauce it was James' both as a writer, and more impressively - a really tasty and economical player.

 The album was produced by Peter Coleman, and Mike Chapman.
 Both had deep roots with power pop and glam.
 Mike Chapman is the name I'm more familiar with, but looking through Peter's credits is equally impressive.
-It was Mike who produced "Hot Child in the City" and a couple of others with Peter handing the chores on the rest of the album.
+It was Mike who produced "Hot Child in the City" and a couple of others with Peter handling the chores on the rest of the album.
 It's a remarkably cohesive album.
 The rhythm section was Craig Krampf on drums and Eric Nelson on drums and they really anchor the album.

 Now, I have to admit this was an album I'd not heard before.
 I did have the follow up to this one, Frequency, a mostly forgettable album that had one spectacular song on it ... but in fairness, it was years after it was released when I got it, so I never really spent time with it.